 Beta-hydroxybutyrate (BHB) is an endogenous (i.e., produced by the body) ketone produced via the breakdown of fats during times of carbohydrate scarcity (e.g., during fasting, exercise, or carbohydrate-restricted/ketogenic diets).
 BHB is produced from butyrate, a short-chain fatty acid produced by the gut microbiota via the fermentation of dietary fiber.
 Along with the ketones acetone and acetoacetate, BHB serves as a source of cellular energy.

-BHB is a small energy-carrying molecule that can be converted to other energy carriers such as acetyl-CoA, succinyl-CoA, and nicotinamide adenine dinucleotide (NAD+).
-BHB is also a signaling molecule involved in basic metabolic processes in a variety of cell types.
+BHB is a small energy-carrying molecule that can convert to other energy carriers such as acetyl-CoA, succinyl-CoA, and nicotinamide adenine dinucleotide (NAD+).
+BHB is also a signaling molecule involved in basic metabolic processes in various cell types.

 Because BHB is involved in such foundational cellular functions as gene regulation, increasing BHB concentrations may be protective against a wide range of diseases.
 Strategies for enhancing BHB concentrations include:

 Research in rodents and cell cultures suggests that fasting (which induces endogenous ketone production) and BHB administration reduce cellular senescence via increased expression of the transcription factor Oct4, a protein that binds to DNA and regulates cell regeneration and stem cell differentiation.
 Activation of Oct4 led to activation of senescence-associated markers such as mTOR inhibition and AMPK activation, two pathways that modulate lifespan.
 Future studies are needed to translate these results into relevant use for humans because humans have very different nutritional needs than mice and cells in culture.